Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks: Model evaluation

-Wavelength-dependent contamination factors $\epsilon_\lambda$ (see \autoref{eq:epsilon}) were computed from PHOENIX stellar atmosphere models.
+For the explicit stellar-contamination retrievals (Cont.+Chem.), the wavelength-dependent contamination factors $\epsilon_\lambda$ (see \autoref{eq:epsilon}) were computed within the standard PHOENIX-based stellar framework implemented in \textsc{POSEIDON}.
+In this setup, \textsc{POSEIDON} interpolates within the adopted stellar grid rather than restricting the fit to discrete grid nodes.
 Sampling was performed with \textsc{MultiNest} ($N_{\rm live}=500$), parallelized with MPI across 12 processors.
 We assumed Gaussian likelihoods, with wavelength-dependent $1\sigma$ uncertainties calculated with \textsc{PandExo}.
 Computations were carried out on a workstation equipped with an AMD Ryzen 7 5700X3D processor (8 cores/16 threads, 3.0 GHz).

-For simplicity, we show in \autoref{fig:retrieval_comparison} the results of our experiments for the case of only ten transits (reference case).
-We have verified that the results and conclusions derived from 100 transits (see below) do not differ significantly from the reference case.

-In the top panel of \autoref{fig:retrieval_comparison}, we see that the retrieval of both the contamination parameters and chemistry (Cont.+Chem. procedure, green curves) requires the highest computation times.
-Those times increase with both contamination level and number of transits (not shown).
-In contrast, the retrieval of chemistry without fitting contamination (Chem. approach, orange curves) runs faster but yields worse fits, i.e., it has systematically larger MSE (middle panel).
-The chemical retrieval after applying the G-DAE (G-DAE+Chem. pipeline; red curves) consistently yields lower run times, lower MSE, and lower $\chi^2$ values across all scenarios.

-The middle panel, corresponding to the mean squared error (MSE), demonstrates that, as expected, Chem.-only loses explanatory power as stellar contamination intensifies.
-In the case of Contam.+Chem.
-The effect of contamination is mitigated to some extent, but errors still increase in heavily contaminated scenarios.
-In contrast, preprocessing the input spectrum with the G-DAE ensures that the MSE remains low and nearly invariant across all contamination levels.

-Finally, the bottom panel presents the reduced $\chi^2$ values.
-For contaminated cases at 100 transits (not shown), both Chem.-only and Contam+Chem. attain elevated values, indicating model–data mismatches.
-By comparison, G-DAE+Chem. consistently yields low and stable values, consistent with the expected noise model.
-Taken together, these findings demonstrate that incorporating the G-DAE constitutes the most effective approach to preserving both retrieval accuracy and computational efficiency, even under high contamination and high signal-to-noise conditions.